apiel/zicBox/zicXYv2/note.md

 Do not do unecessary refactoring
 Only change things which are needed to achieve this task Do not run or build the application

+Like on the Novation Circuit Rhythm, i would like to use the encoder to edit the scatter fx live.
+So when we start the scatter fx, it always use the same initial value, and then using the encoder to edit the params of the fx.
+Starting the scatter again will reset the params to the original state.
+There are only 4 encoders, so only 4 params can be edited.
+Only the params from the latest activate scatter mode can be edited.